 3.2 Heat Deflection Temperature (HDT)

 The evaluation of HDT is of pivotal relevance in high temperature applications, such as coffee capsules body.
 The average values of HDT for the neat PHBV, base matrix PCA and the composite at higher CS content (PCA_12.5) were found to be 92.2, 78.3 and 80.5°C, respectively.
 As expected, the addition of ATBC to the PHBV matrix reduced the HDT of neat PHBV.
 Notably, the formulation with 12.5 wt.% of CS did not show huge differences as compare to the PCA matrix.
 The observed slight increment in the HDT of PCA_12.5 with respect to PCA could be due to its higher crystallinity, which ensures a good heat resistance in the sample (Gigante et al 2021).
 Therefore, the HDT studies demonstrated that PCA and PCA_12.5 resulted suitable compositions to be applied as biocomposite formulations for the production of coffee capsules body.

+3.3 Thermal stability

+Weight loss of CS fibres is mainly observed from 230°C to 360°C corresponding to the main thermal degradation process.
+The onset temperature higher than 300°C confirms that these natural fibres can be processed with thermoplastic polymer matrices, such as PHBV, without incurring in thermal degradation.

-3.3 Injection Moulding of the coffee capsules body
+3.4 Injection Moulding of the coffee capsules body